Ailoso/KopruluAchievements/docs/actions-functions/functions.md

 ## Player Has Achievement

-This return function can be used to read the Completion state fo an Achievement
+This return function can be used to read the Completion state fo an Achievement.

 Can Return a `True` or `False` valeu depending on completion Sate.